tiangolo/node-frontend/README.md

 ...
 ```

-* Build your source front end app as you normally would, with `npm`:
+* Build your source frontend app as you normally would, with `npm`:

 ```Dockerfile
 ...